Laxminarayan Ramdas

+Admiral Laxminarayan Ramdas, PVSM, AVSM, VrC, VSM, ADC (5 September 1933 – 15 March 2024) was an Indian naval officer who served as the 13th Chief of Naval Staff, from 1990 to 1993.
+Ramdas joined the Indian Navy in 1953, and served as the flag lieutenant to Admiral Ram Dass Katari, the first Indian Chief of the Naval Staff.
+During the Indo-Pakistani war of 1971, he was involved in a naval blockade of East Pakistan, hindering attempts to evacuate 93,000 troops and leading to East Pakistan's surrender, for which he was awarded the Vir Chakra.

+Early life and education

+Laxminarayan Ramdas was born on 5 September 1933 into a Tamil Brahmin family.
+He grew up in Matunga in Mumbai.
+He attended the Cambridge School Srinivaspuri in Delhi.
+After passing his Senior Cambridge, Ramdas joined the 1st course of the Joint Services Wing (JSW) in Dehradun in January 1949.
+He was part of 'B' squadron of 4 Division.
+The JSW later moved to Khadakwasla in Pune and was christened the National Defence Academy in 1954.

 Career

 Ramdas was commissioned into the Indian Navy on 1 September 1953, with seniority as a sub-lieutenant from the same date.
+He then attended the Royal Naval College, Greenwich from December 1953 to May 1955, where he trained as a communication specialist.

+After his return to India, he was promoted to lieutenant on 16 August 1955.
+He then served as the Flag lieutenant to the first Indian Chief of the Naval Staff Admiral Ram Dass Katari.

-He was promoted to lieutenant on 16 August 1955, and to lieutenant-commander on 16 August 1963.
-He was trained as a communication specialist in the Royal Naval Staff College in the United Kingdom.
-Promoted Commander on 30 June 1969, he went on to establish and head the Naval Academy in Kochi, Kerala, he distinguished himself for which he was awarded Vishisht Seva Medal.
+Ramdas was promoted to lieutenant-commander on 16 August 1963.
+Ramdas was promoted to Commander on 30 June 1969; he was appointed the first Officer-in-charge Naval Academy.
+He went on to establish and head the Naval Academy in Kochi, Kerala, for which he was awarded the Vishisht Seva Medal on 26 January 1971.
+The Naval Academy moved to Goa in 1986 and to Ezhimala in Kerala in 2009 as the Indian Naval Academy.

 Indo-Pakistani War of 1971

-During the Indo-Pakistani War of 1971, as part of the newly-formed Eastern Fleet, whilst in command of INS Beas, Admiral Ramdas took part in the most effective naval blockade of East Pakistan which frustrated Pakistan's attempt to evacuate 93,000 of their troops who eventually surrendered to the Indian Forces.
+During the Indo-Pakistani War of 1971, as part of the newly formed Eastern Fleet, whilst in command of INS Beas, Admiral Ramdas took part in the most effective naval blockade of East Pakistan which frustrated Pakistan's attempt to evacuate 93,000 of their troops who eventually surrendered to the Indian Forces.
 INS Beas also captured a large number of ships carrying contraband to East Pakistan, bombarded Cox's Bazar and took part in the landing and other operations in an area which had been mined.
 He was awarded the Vir Chakra, the third-highest gallantry award.

 The citation for the Vir Chakra reads as follows:

-Post-war
+Post-war career

 After the war, Ramdas commanded a Patrol Vessel Squadron in the Indian Navy.
-He later served as Naval Attaché in Germany for three years, and was promoted captain on 1 July 1976.
-He also held the appointments of Director of Personnel, Director of Naval Signals and Director of Naval Operations at Naval HQ.
+He later served as Naval Attaché in Germany for three years, and was promoted to captain on 1 July 1976.